Tobruk (1967 film): Plot

-Craig is highly skeptical of the operation, claiming that "Staff has a genius for sitting on its brains and coming up with perfect hindsight", stating that "When I submitted the plan we could have blown up the fuel bunkers with a handful of men.
-How in hell are we supposed to get through their defenses now?"
-While warning Craig not to let personal differences of opinion interfere with the operation, Colonel Harker also reveals that he was the genius with perfect hindsight who convinced Staff to approve Craig's original plan which would now be "maximum effort, land, sea and air".

-On the way, they encounter a patrol of Italian tanks, which stops a short distance from where they are resting in a gully.
-Later that night, Sergeant Major Jack Tyne (Jack Watson) spots a tank column approaching from the opposite direction.
-After Bergman and three of his men kill the Italian sentries, Colonel Harker, surmising that the approaching column "must be German -- the Italians are too fond of comfort to travel this late", tricks the two units into attacking each other by firing mortars, first at the Germans and then the Italians, enabling the raiders to sneak away.

-To avoid detection the next day, Craig safely guides them through a German mine field, before they are attacked by a British Curtiss P-40 Warhawk fighter.
-They manage to shoot it down, but eight men are killed and one troop transport truck, their auxiliary fuel supply, and both of their radios are destroyed.
-The fighting attracts Tuareg tribesmen, who are friendly with the Germans.
-Craig, who speaks their language, exchanges some guns and ammunition for two prisoners.

-The prisoners turn out to be British traitors Henry Portman (Liam Redmond), who has an Irish accent, and his daughter Cheryl (Heidy Hunt), who were shot down while flying from Benghazi to Cairo.
-They have papers signed by the Grand Mufti of Jerusalem (Mohammad Amin al-Husayni) and German Field Marshal Albert Kesselring: an agreement for "a group of important" Egyptian army officers to rise up against the British in a "holy war."
-The belief of the Germans is with Egypt conquered other Muslim, former Ottoman Empire states such as Turkey will then side with the Axis; Cheryl Portman states that the "Turks, alone, could put four million men into the war against the Soviet Union."
+The group encounters a patrol of Italian tanks near a rest stop in a gully.
+Sergeant Major Jack Tyne (Jack Watson) spots a German tank column approaching from the opposite direction and they trick the two units into engaging each other, permitted their escape.
+Craig safely guides them through a German mine field, before they are attacked by a British Curtiss P-40 Warhawk fighter.
+They shoot it down after losing eight men are killed, a one troop transport truck, their auxiliary fuel supply, and both of their radios.
+Harker orders a burial party, and the fighting and smoke from the burning truck and plane attracts Tuareg tribesmen who are friendly with the Germans.
+Craig parleys in their language and exchanges guns and ammunition for two prisoners: British traitors Henry Portman (Liam Redmond) and his daughter Cheryl (Heidy Hunt) who were shot down while flying from Benghazi to Cairo.
+They carry papers signed by the Grand Mufti of Jerusalem (Mohammad Amin al-Husayni) and German Field Marshal Albert Kesselring: an agreement for Egyptian army officers to rise up against the British in a "holy war" and a stated belief that conquering Egypt will bring other Muslim states into the Axis.